 The school serves two villages and a bus is provided by the Local Education Authority for children travelling from Shepreth.
-The children are supervised on the coach and met by a member of staff on arrival at school.
+The children are supervised on the coach and escorted on to the school site on arrival at school.
 The class teacher takes a register of those children travelling home by bus which is checked off at the end of the day by a member of staff.
-The children have agreed and are expected to follow a clear code of conduct whilst travelling on the coach.
+The children are expected to follow a clear code of conduct whilst travelling on the coach.